 The Panel will focus on investigating if national and state guidelines as well as industry best practice have been applied to modelling techniques and outputs to create the existing flood models.
 The Panel will assess 4 core areas:

-More details on the Panel scope of investigation, and deliverables can be found in the Panel's Terms of Reference.
+More details on the Panel's scope of investigation, and deliverables can be found in the Terms of Reference.

-The iterative process that ARTC is undertaking to refine the Inland Rail design includes responding to the Panel as their draft reports are released for each section in Queensland.
+The iterative process that ARTC is undertaking to refine the Inland Rail design includes responding to the Panels draft reports for each section in Queensland.

 Inland Rail Flood Panel works program